williamcioffi/monitorgonio/README.md

 pttkey <- data.frame(PTT = c("111111", "222222"), HEX = c("0A1FB2", "D7914E1"), DEPLOYID = c("test1", "test2")
 ```

-note you don't really need the PTT column which is for the decimal PTT, unless you just want to keep track of it.
+note: you don't really need the PTT column which is for the decimal PTT, unless you just want to keep track of it.

- one word of caution if you are opening these csv files in excel. if your hexhas an E somewhere in the middle and all the other digits are numbers (not letters) then excel will interpret it as scientific notation.
+one word of **caution** if you are opening these csv files in excel. if your hexhas an E somewhere in the middle and all the other digits are numbers (not letters) then excel will interpret it as scientific notation.
 For example 12345E2 will be converted into 12345  x 10^2 by excel. this is quite annoying and will happen every time you open the file. it'll look something like this:

 |PTT|HEX|DEPLOYID|
 |----|----|----|